mechaniker21/platform_manifest/README.md

     $ ./build-emotion.sh <device_codename>

-Example for Note 4:
+Example for oneplus3:

-    $ ./build-emotion.sh trltexx

-For a list of supported options, run the script on it's own:

-    $ ./build-emotion.sh
+    $ ./build-emotion.sh oneplus3

-Remember to `make clobber && make clean` every now and then!
+Remember to `make clean` every now and then!